 During Spring/Summer terms, students may contact the department for information concerning tutors on a FOR FEE basis.

-During each full term the Program in Biology maintains a list of tutors available to help with various Biology courses for the major.
+During each full term the Program in Biology maintains a list of tutors available to help with various Biology concentration courses.
 Fees vary.
-Please contact the Program in Biology for details: email@example.com or 734-763-7984
+Please contact the Program in Biology for details: firstname.lastname@example.org or 734-763-7984

 Each Fall and Winter Term a tutors list is provided, listing graduate students and the courses they are willing to tutor, along with their email address.
 GSIs may not tutor the course they are currently teaching.
 FEES vary.
 The list is available in Chemistry Academic Services, 1500 Chemistry.

 The Elementary Latin Program runs the Latin and Greek Study Center, a free, drop-in tutoring service for students in the elementary and intermediate courses in Latin and Ancient Greek.
 The Study Center is held in 2029 Tisch Hall and staffed by Latin graduate student instructors and undergraduates majoring in Classics.

 Comprehensive Studies Program